-This is regarding what is happening, or what needs to happen to keep your child safe.
+This is about what is happening or what needs to happen to keep your child safe.
 This includes:

-- >> who your child lives with - >> who the child has contact with, or doesn't have contact with because this is about your child being safe - >> what can be done to make sure the child is safe.
+- >> Who they live with - >> Who they will have contact with or who they won't have contact with because it wouldn't be safe for them to do so - >> What can be done to make sure your child is safe, particularly for an older child or young person where there might be harmful or dangerous behaviour.